David Coverdale: Legacy

+Coverdale is best known as the lead singer of Whitesnake.
+He is known for his powerful, blues-tinged voice.

 In 2006, hard rock/heavy metal magazine Hit Parader named Coverdale as No. 54 on its list of the 100 Greatest Metal Vocalists of All Time.
 In 2009, he was voted as sixth out of 40 contenders for "the greatest voice in rock" in a poll conducted by UK classic rock radio station Planet Rock.

 In 2003, PopMatters proclaimed him as the "crown prince of '70s rock.
 Not even Plant, definitely not Bad Company's Paul Rodgers, or anyone else can touch Coverdale at this moment in time when it comes to rock icons from that era — it's just a shame that hardly anyone comes to see it".
 In 2015, Dave Everley of Classic Rock considered that "Whitesnake are one of the great British bands of the past 40 years, and Coverdale is one of the finest blue-eyed soul singers, full-stop".
-William Pinfold in Record Collectors review of Martin Popoff's 2015 biography on Whitesnake commented that both the band and Coverdale "have been consistently taken seriously" but "are underrated compared with the plaudits given to their 70s/80s peers", considering Coverdale "outrageously talented, charismatic and in equal parts lordly and humble, he's a hugely likeable figure".
+William Pinfold in Record Collectors review of Martin Popoff's 2015 biography on Whitesnake commented that both the band and Coverdale "have been consistently taken seriously" but "are underrated compared with the plaudits given to their 70s/80s peers".
+Pinfold called Coverdale "outrageously talented, charismatic and in equal parts lordly and humble" and "a hugely likeable figure".

-In 2016, Coverdale was inducted into the Rock and Roll Hall of Fame, as a member of Deep Purple.
+In 2016, Coverdale was inducted into the Rock and Roll Hall of Fame as a member of Deep Purple.

 Personal life

-Coverdale married Julia Borkowski from Poland, in 1974 and their daughter was born in 1978.
-Coverdale's second marriage was to former model and actress, Tawny Kitaen, from 17 February 1989 until they divorced two years later, in April 1991.
+Coverdale married Julia Borkowski of Poland in 1974.
+Their daughter was born in 1978.
+Coverdale's second marriage was to American model and actress Tawny Kitaen (1961-2021).
+Coverdale and Kitaen married on 17 February 1989 and divorced in April 1991.
 Kitaen was known for her provocative appearances in Whitesnake's music videos for "Here I Go Again", "Is This Love", and "Still of the Night".
-Since marrying on 30 May 1997, he has lived with his third wife, Cindy, an author (The Food That Rocks); they have a son.
+Coverdale married his third wife, Cindy Coverdale, on 30 May 1997.
+Cindy Coverdale is an author (The Food That Rocks).
+David and Cindy Coverdale have a son.

-On 1 March 2007, Coverdale became a US citizen, in a ceremony in Reno, Nevada, and now holds dual UK citizenship and US.
+On 1 March 2007, Coverdale became a US citizen in a ceremony in Reno, Nevada.
+He holds dual US and UK citizenship.
 For many years in the 1980s, he lived in hotels, including the Mondrian Hotel in Los Angeles.
-Since 1988, he has lived on an almost 10,000 sq ft estate in Incline Village, Nevada on Lake Tahoe where he built a luxurious house.
-In 2019, he decided to sell it, and in 2021, it was reportedly sold for $6.8 million.
+Beginning in 1988, he lived on an almost 10,000 sq ft estate in Incline Village, Nevada on Lake Tahoe, where he built a luxurious house.
+In 2019, he decided to sell the property.
+In 2021, it reportedly sold for $6.8 million.

-A more spiritual than religious person, since the late 1960s, Coverdale regularly practises meditation, and considers it "the most incredible accessory, or tool, that I've found in my life".
+Coverdale considers himself to be more spiritual than religious.
+Since the late 1960s, Coverdale has practised meditation regularly.
+He has said that he considers it to be "the most incredible accessory, or tool, that I've found in my life".